 We manage our business through two reportable operating segments: (i) National Networks, which includes AMC, WE tv, IFC and Sundance Channel; and (ii) International and Other, which includes AMC/Sundance Channel Global, our international programming business; IFC Films, our independent film distribution business; and AMC Networks Broadcasting & Technology, our network technical services business.
 Our National Networks are distributed throughout the United States ("U.S.") via cable and other multichannel video programming distribution platforms, including direct broadcast satellite ("DBS") and platforms operated by telecommunications providers (we refer collectively to these cable and other multichannel video programming distributors as "multichannel video programming distributors" or "distributors").
-In addition to our extensive U.S. distribution, AMC, IFC and Sundance Channel and WE tv are available in other countries throughout Europe and Asia.
+In addition to our extensive U.S. distribution, AMC, IFC and Sundance Channel are available in Canada and Sundance Channel and WE tv are available in other countries throughout Europe and Asia.
 We earn revenue principally from the distribution of our programming and the sale of advertising.
 Distribution revenue includes affiliation fees paid by distributors to carry our programming networks as well as the licensing of programming for digital, foreign and home video distribution.
 Other sources of revenue include origination fee revenue from our network technical services business and the licensing of brands for consumer products.
-In 2012, distribution and other revenue accounted for 61% of our consolidated revenues, net.
+In 2012, distribution and other revenue accounted for 61% of our consolidated revenues, net and advertising sales accounted for 39% of our consolidated revenues, net.